 Aleppo, Syria, Thévenot observed “five or six hundred cases of [mirrored] glass” being shipped down the .
 When he expressed surprise at the rough handling, he was told “that it mattered not, though it were all broken into pieces, because the Indian men and women buy it only to have little pieces set in rings, which serve them for looking-glasses to see themselves in.”
 Euphrates River

 Thévenot’s first landing was in

 Surat on the west coast of India, about 300km north of Mumbai.
-In 1688, Captain Alexander Hamilton landed at the same port and recorded, “The [Muslim] women wear gold rings on their fingers, and sometimes one on their thumbs, with a small looking-glass set in it.”
+Twenty years later, in 1688, Captain Alexander Hamilton landed at the same port and recorded, “The [Muslim] women wear gold rings on their fingers, and sometimes one on their thumbs, with a small looking-glass set in it.”
 Other travelers also noticed the rings: In the 1660’s Frenchman Souchu de Rennefort observed similarly, “They wear also many [rings] on their fingers, and among the rest, one with a small looking-glass in it, which serves them to contemplate themselves.”

 The earliest account I have been able to find recounts not a glass mirror but one of metal.
 On